The list of the best Agile metrics for measuring Agile project success

 16. Net promoter score

-Another powerful metric for Agile teams that measure how much clients are willing to recommend the product (service) to others.
+This is another powerful metric for Agile teams that measures how much clients are willing to recommend the product (service) to others.
 The metric offers an index that ranges from -100 to 100.
 Net promoter score can be used as a proxy for customer loyalty as an important factor to define the company’s success.

 There is no ideal way to measure overall Agile performance.
 Some experts identify four basic metrics that cover the most important marks: